 Easily bootstrap a new October CMS project

-oc-bootstrapper is a simple script that enables you to bootstrap an October CMS installation
+oc-bootstrapper is a command line tool that enables you to reconstruct an October CMS installation

 - Zip PHP extension (